-4. We can't see under the trailer during our pre-flight walk around and more than once a failure occurred in there and we never seen it coming because it is just too hard to check now.
+4. We can't see under the trailer during our pre-trip walk around and more than once a failure occurred in there and we never seen it coming because it is just too hard to find it now.

 5. Our trailers do the Watusi back there in any kind of side wind and now we are more tired then usual trying to stay ahead of it going down the road.